 The ability to select decent contractors is crucial for most of the government agenda.
 Whether it is building highways, drafting bills or supplying medicines to hospitals - all that gets often outsourced to private companies.
 How are these suppliers typically chosen?
 That is the main question of this study.

-Note: besides our topic of selection criteria (how we choose the best yogurt supplier), two other relevant filters are typically applied to ensure a reasonable quality.
+Note: besides our topic of award criteria (how we choose the best yogurt supplier), two other relevant filters are typically applied to ensure a reasonable quality.
 The product specification is the most straightforward (buyer defines demanded qualities of a yogurt).
 The qualification then sets requirements on a supplier (buyer requires proven ability to make a yogurt, certifications, etc.).
 Those two filters, however, do only set out necessary minimum requirements.
 They do not allow for any flexibility to prioritize a better product or service offered.
 If a buyer relies on those (which is frequently the case), he typically ends up with exactly the minimal quality of product and minimal qualifications of supplier he defined.
 That is not always optimal.

 What criteria are used in practice?